8veStory/kickstart.nvim/README.md

 - Language Setup:
   - If you want to write Typescript, you need `npm`
   - If you want to write Golang, you will need `go`
+- [difftastic](https://github.com/Wilfred/difftastic?tab=readme-ov-file) to maintain your sanity when looking at git diffs

 > [!NOTE]
 > See [Install Recipes](#Install-Recipes) for additional Windows and Linux specific notes